A risk factor is something that increases your likelihood of getting a disease or condition.

 Men aged 65 years and older who are taking testosterone therapy are more likely to have a heart attack.
-Testosterone therapy has been used to treat conditions such as erectile dysfunction.
+Testosterone therapy has been used to treat conditions like erectile dysfunction.
 Talk to your doctor about your risk of heart attack if you are taking testosterone therapy medications.

-If you have hypertension, your heart is working harder than normal to pump blood throughout your body.
+If you have high blood pressure, your heart is working harder than normal to pump blood throughout your body.
 Blood pressure is the force of blood on arterial walls.
 Over time, this excess force causes blood vessel damage, increasing the risk of cardiovascular disease.
-If you have hypertension and are not keeping your blood pressure in a specific target range, you have an increased risk of having a heart attack.
+If you have high blood pressure and are not keeping your blood pressure in a specific target range, you have an increased risk of having a heart attack.

 Even if you have no other risk factors, being obese or overweight will increase your risk of a heart attack.
 It also adds to your chances of developing high blood pressure, high cholesterol, and type 2 diabetes.
 These are all risk factors for cardiovascular disease and heart attack.

 Glucose intolerance and diabetes are metabolic disorders in which the body does not produce or effectively use insulin.
 Diabetes is associated with an increased risk a heart attack and early death.

 Metabolic syndrome is a condition is marked by elevated blood pressure, cholesterol, blood glucose, and body weight.
 Excess weight centered on the midsection is of particular concern.
 Having metabolic syndrome increases your risk of a heart attack as well as other disorders.